-Research Lines for prospective PhD Students
+Research Lines for prospective PhD Students (Cohort 39: 2023-2026)

-|Research Line #||Title (max 500 characters, typically: 150-300)||Supervisor||Potential Co-Supervisor/s (typically 1-2)||Other potential Collaborators||Short Abstract (max 150 words), if available (especially for priority research grants/borse a tema vincolato/apprendistato/industriale)|
+|Research Line #||Title||Supervisor||Potential Co-Supervisor/s (typically 1-2)||Other potential Collaborators||Short Abstract (max 150 words), if available (especially for priority research grants/borse a tema vincolato/apprendistato/industriale)|

-|9||Artificial intelligence: targeting unsupervised knowledge discovery in neurosciences and biomedical data.||Manfredo Atzori||Gianmaria Silvello, Maurizio Corbetta.
-Final co-supervisors chosen according to the finally considered use cases.||Prof. Henning Müller, University of Applied Sciences Western Switzerland & University of Geneva.||Exascale volumes of multimodal data are continuously produced in neurosciences and the biomedical domain, including for instance patient information, clinical data, biological laboratory data, bio-images, bio-signals, instrumental examinations and genetic data.
+|1||Deep artificial neural networks: multi-scale and multi-modal applications to neuroscience and biomedical data analysis.||Manfredo Atzori||Gianmaria Silvello, Maurizio Corbetta.
+Additional co-supervisors related to the considered use cases.||Prof. Henning Müller, University of Applied Sciences Western Switzerland & University of Geneva.||Exascale volumes of multimodal data are continuously produced in neurosciences and the biomedical domain, including for instance patient information, clinical data, biological laboratory data, bio-images, bio-signals, instrumental examinations and genetic data.

 Fully exploiting them in order to extract knowledge and patterns is still an open challenge, due to the heterogeneity of data and state of the art limitations in machine learning.